-Geoffrey and Diana Rowland, in memory of Gaston Dotrice.
+Geoffrey and Diana Rowland, in memoriam.

 Marco Ciotti, in memory of Gaston Oscar Victor Dotrice.

-Sharon Graham, in memory of her great-grandfather, Private 1728 C. J. Brimage, who lost his life on 1 December 1917, aged 31, and is buried at Point-Du-Jour Cemetery, Athies, France.
+Sharon Graham, in memory of her great-grandfather, Private 1728 C. J. Brimage, who lost his life on 1 December 1917, aged 31, and is buried at Point-du-Jour Cemetery, Athies, France.

 Paul and Debbie Prince, in memory of the brave men who left this beautiful, peaceful island to fight an awful war for our freedom.

-Rugby Club collection
+Guernsey Rugby Club collection

-Families Russell and Watson, in memory of Henry Russell, a father and great-grandfather, who returned on the SS Lydia, also brother Fred Russell who was killed in action.
+Families Russell and Watson, in memory of Henry Russell, a father and great-grandfather, who returned on the SS Lydia, also brother Fred Russell, who was killed in action.

 Steve and Henry Turvey

-Anonymous donation in memory of Private John Jehan, who was killed in action on 13 May 1918 aged 25 and remembered on the Ploegsteert Memorial.
+Anonymous donation in memory of Private John Jehan, who was killed in action on 13 May 1918 aged 25 and is remembered on the Ploegsteert Memorial.

 John and Ian Masterton, in memory of an uncle, Corporal 288 Wilfred Henry Le Poidevin, who died on 12 April 1918 aged 22 and is remembered on the Ploegsteert Memorial.

-Rosemary Yates, in memory of their grandfather, Sergeant Harry Yates of 1st Bedfordshire Regiment and their father Sergeant Joe Yates.
+Rosemary Yates, in memory of their grandfather, Sergeant Harry Yates of 1st Bedfordshire Regiment, and their father, Sergeant Joe Yates.

-Brian, Michael and Janice Dyke, also Basil, Betty, Gerald and Shirley Browning and Leonard and Joy Burton, in memory of Walter Dyke, a grandfather and uncle, who was killed on 1 December 1917 at Cambrai.
+Brian, Michael and Janice Dyke, also Basil, Bert, Gerald and Shirley Browning and Leonard and Joy Burton, in memory of Walter Dyke, a grandfather and uncle, who was killed on 1 December 1917 at Cambrai.

-Lyn Roberts, in memory of her great-grandfather, Private Harold N. Bougourd of the Royal Irish Fusiliers who was buried at St John’s Cemetery with full military honours.
+Lyn Roberts, in memory of her great-grandfather, Private Harold N. Bougourd of the Royal Irish Fusiliers, who was buried at St John’s Cemetery with full military honours.

-Jon Bridel and family, in memory of a great-grandfather and Guernsey resident, Albert Bridel, who fought in the Great War and mercifully survived.
+Jon Bridel and family, in memory of a great-grandfather and Guernsey resident Albert Bridel, who fought in the Great War and mercifully survived.